 - Does Procurement have a seat at the table for important investment and design conversations?

 - Do we have a business risk recovery strategy in place to ensure business continuity?

-Clearly, there is much to establish before deciding on a set of best procurement procedures for an organization.
+Clearly, there is much to establish before deciding on a set of a way to create smarter purchasing goals for your organization.
 But without asking these questions and jumping through these hoops, setting a clear set of best procurement procedures will be difficult.

 Do the leg work, your business will thank you later.